You can increase safety by a wide margin and get your clothes drier quicker, saving money and energy, simply by keeping your home’s dryer vents clean.

 - Hire proper chimney sweep services to come clean and maintain the vent.

 Although you can perform many of those tasks yourself, it is a good idea to have a professional come in yearly and give your dryer unit a thorough clean.
 Because today’s newer homes often place a dryer away from an outside wall, the dryer is vented for a longer distance and inspection and debris removal is complicated to impossible without professional tools.
-Many apartment/condominium complexes and homeowner’s associations now require an annual or semi-annual cleaning to prevent accidents and fires.
+Many apartment/condominium complexes and homeowner’s associations now require an annual or semi-annual cleaning to prevent accidents or fires.

 If you have a gas dryer, there’s also CO poisoning to consider.
 While we hear of deaths from CO once and awhile, death is relatively uncommon.
 What is extremely common, and much more common that most people imagine, is the low level CO poisoning that keeps people feeling tired or in general malaise for years on end.